critique-digitale/critique-digitale.ch/src/content/Organisation.svelte.md

 ### Pitching and voting procedures

 On the first day of the event (21st of October, 10:00) we will have a pitching session.
 If you come up with an idea, just raise your hand and we will call you up, so you can explain your idea.
 Make sure to have a title for your panel at hand.
-If you already pitched your idea online: Great, we will call you up and you can elaborate if you wish.
+If you already pitched your idea online: great, we will call you up and you can elaborate if you wish.

 An unconference is an open space.
 Every topic is worth considering and discussing.
-From data management, funding, and privacy to digital methods and tools: Everything is welcome.
+From data management, funding, and privacy to digital methods and tools: everything is welcome.

 You don’t know if people want to discuss this?
 Pitch it!
-Are you unsure if the topic belongs to “Critique Digitale”?
+Are you unsure if the topic belongs to ‘digital criticism’?
 Pitch it!

 Once we've collected all panel propositions, those will be submitted to a majority vote by all participants.
 Panels who get more consent will be integrated to the conference programme as panel slots of 45 min.
 More information about the voting system are to be found [here](https://mieuxvoter.fr/index.php/decouvrir/?lang=en).